All Episodes

 Just take a look at the domestic economic circumstances in this country, which have worsened since he took office.

-Well, Carter, Carter, Carter was Carter was uh, he was somewhat excused.
+Would I think Carter would well, Carter, Carter, Carter was, Carter was, he was somewhat excused.

-Uh he was above so much of the of the of the job.
+He was above so much of the job.

-But not so much that Carter did not have a uh, as I recall, Carter did not have a preordained love relationship with the with the media.
+But not so much that Carter did not have a, as I recall, Carter did not have a preordained love relationship with the media.

 He didn't at all.